 We know this is an exciting albeit stressful time in Spartans' lives.
 You may have a lot of questions and are looking to find answers, especially in this time of uncertainty.
 Please know our team is working around the clock to create plans for move-in and beyond that focus on the health and safety of our residents.

 Below you will find the latest answers to frequently asked questions.
-Check back throughout the summer as we will be updating as new information is finalized.
+Check back throughout the fall semester as we will be updating as new information is finalized.
 We will continue to follow national, state, local and university guidance as we update our plans.

 What housing changes can I expect?